radule90/CI_PP__4/README.md

 - On Google Lighthouse, the results varied between 90 and 100, with the fact that for mobile devices the performance tests sometimes dropped to 70, while for other items they remained in the range of 90 to 100.
 It has been prioritized to be improved in the next version

 ### Testing
+- Regarding responsiveness, the site was tested on several different devices and proved to be satisfactory, although there is room for improvement.
+- Creating a user and getting a welcome email based on testing so far works well, although the message needs to be formatted better.
+- Readability is good on all tested devices, but since the site is quite bright and this may bother some people, a dark version is recommended for the upgrade.

 <table>
    <thead>